yurihartmann/car_lifes_cycle_hyperledger_fabric/README.md

             Rule: "ANY Writers"
 ```

-- Run blockchain `fablo up`, the chaincodes will be installed automatically
+- Run blockchain `./fablo up`, the chaincodes will be installed automatically

+- To stop `./fablo down`

+- To delete `fablo-target` run `./fablo prune`

-- For help: `fablo help`
+- For help: `./fablo help`

 - For access Hyperledger Explorer, find the docker with name `explorer.example.com` and go to url, nomally is `http://localhost:7010` and user is `admin` and password is `adminpw` for all orgs